DailyMatters/CSSAnimation/README.md

 ```
 And the same would be used for the -moz and -o prefixes.

+### Summing up
-And this is all we have to say about animations, from here is just a matter of creating more robust and complex animations, using the tools we presented here.
-You can also find some more examples of animations using CSS in this code repository (will be online soon) so be sure to check them.
+There is a lot more to say about css animations, from here is just a matter of creating more robust and complex animations, using the tools we presented here.
+You can also find some more examples of animations using CSS in this code repository so be sure to check them.

 Hope you enjoyed this little crash course.

-Sincerely,
-Cláudio Ribeiro